Model Validation Using Mutated Training Labels: An Exploratory Study: Conclusion

 \section{Conclusion}

-We introduced \tech, a new approach to assess the fit between a learner's hypothesis space and the available training data. \tech validates the fit via checking the learner's robustness to incorrect training labels (expressed as deliberately injected noise).
-We show that \tech complements existing out-of-sample validations and is more responsive to model capacity and training data characteristics.
-Our results also demonstrate that \tech accords well with traditional expectation for a good model fit assessment criterion.

-There are many other exciting directions to explore, and we hope the present paper will serve as a starting point to future contributions.
+We introduced an exploratory study on \tech, a new approach to assessing how good a learner fits the given training data. \tech validates via checking the learner's sensitivity to training labels changes (expressed as label mutants).
+The sensitivity is captured by metamorphic relations.
+We show that \tech is effective and stable than the currently adopted CV, validation accuracy, and test accuracy.
+It is also responsive to model capacity and training data characteristics.
+These results provide evidence that \tech complements the existing model validation practises.
+We hope the present paper will serve as a starting point to future contributions.